po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityFourTemp.md

   * ☝️ What does an expression with an arithmatic expression evaluate to?

-  * 🙋 A arithmatic expression adds, subtracts, multiplies, divides or returns the value of two numbers and returns a single number.
+  * 🙋 A arithmetic expression adds, subtracts, multiplies, divides or returns the value of two numbers and returns a single number.

   * ☝️ What operators are used to compare equality or greater than/less than?